Best Scotland cruises 2025 & 2026

 Explore Scotland flowers on sea cliffs

 Our pick of the best Scotland cruises for 2025 and 2026 offer you a unique way to explore its stunning landscapes, remote Scottish islands, and rich history.
-Options for sailing around Scotland’s rugged coastlines include small ship cruises to the Scottish islands of Skye, in the Inner Hebrides and the Outer Hebrides and mini cruises to Orkney and Shetland.
+Options for sailing around include small ship cruises around Scotland’s rugged coastlines.
+Or why not cruise around Scotland’s islands such as Skye in the Inner Hebrides and the Outer Hebrides and mini cruises to Orkney and Shetland?
 From the dramatic cliffs of the Highlands to the wildlife-packed Hebrides, a Scottish cruise holiday promises unforgettable scenery, ancient historical sites, and close encounters with nature.
 Whether you’re sailing through scenic lochs or discovering hidden island gems, there’s no better way to experience Scotland’s untamed beauty than from the water.

 2025 Scotland cruises: Small ship